playfulprogramming/playfulprogramming/content/kasuken/posts/backend-development-is-more-than-writing-endpoints-for-frontend-gl1/index.md

 - [Backend Developer Skills: Definition and Examples - Indeed](https://in.indeed.com/career-advice/career-development/backend-developer-skills)
 - [Backend Developer Skills You need to Know - Squareboat](https://squareboat.com/blog/backend-developer-skills/)

-## Working with databases and data structures
+## Working with databases and data structures {#working-with-databases-and-data-structures}

 Another important aspect of backend development is working with databases and data structures.
 Databases are where the data of a website or an application is stored and retrieved.
 Data structures are how the data is organized and manipulated in memory.
 A backend developer **needs to know how to design, create, query, update and delete databases and data structures** according to their project needs.